Joshua Clover: Poetry

 Clover published three volumes of poetry in addition to shorter works for which he won various prizes and fellowships; poems have been anthologized in multiple volumes and languages, including the Norton Introduction to Literature (10th edition, 2009).
 His poetry often concerns the life of great cities and the twilight character of late modernity, particularly the way it is entangled with the products of overdeveloped capitalism (especially the pleasures of popular music) and how we will have to forsake all of those pleasures for our freedom.
-Judith Butler has written that "In this brilliant volume, the fragmented world of a late and lost modernity has its own moving and lucid affect, its forms of aliveness."
+Judith Butler has written, regarding The Totality for Kids (2006), that "In this brilliant volume, the fragmented world of a late and lost modernity has its own moving and lucid affect, its forms of aliveness."
 Increasingly his work concerned direct political struggle; as one reviewer noted, "Few books, let alone books of poetry, arrive boasting a blurb from Entertainment Weekly while simultaneously, and aggressively, declaring the attempt to establish a Marxist lyric praxis."
 Clover has also translated poetry from the Dutch and French, including the book Tarnac: A Preparatory Act, by Jean-Marie Gleize.

 He was a co-founder, along with Jasper Bernes and Juliana Spahr, of the poetry press Commune Editions.
 In 2020, the press was awarded the American Book Award as the best publisher in the United States.